corbridc/imsa_mkanalysis/README.md

 # imsa_mkanalysis
 This is a tool to help small medium businesses select global export markets.

-It will be free to use, and available through the International Hub website.
-Link coming soon.
+It will be free to use, and available through the International Hub website, http://marketpntl.internationalhub.org/

 ### Data
 The data for this analysis is from the following sources: